nrfconnect/sdk-nrf/applications/nrf_desktop/doc/dfu.rst

    The update tool can fetch the ``sync`` option before starting the update process to see at which offset the update is to be restarted.

-   Fetching the ``sync`` option also triggers moving the image data from the RAM buffer to flash.
+   Fetching the ``sync`` option also triggers moving the image data from the RAM buffer to non-volatile memory.

 .. _dfu_bootloader_var: